janesmith73/product-docs/docs/services/global-iot-sim.md

 | **4FF** (Nano SIM)  | 8.8 x 12.3 x 0.75 mm   |
 | **MFF2** (eSIM)     | 5 x 6 x 0.75 mm, 8 pin |

-MFF2 eSIMs need to be soldered onto a device and are not readily removable.
+MFF2 eSIMs can be soldered onto a device and are not readily removable.
 Visit the [emnify SIM Shop](https://portal.emnify.com/sim-order) where you can choose between these packages:

 - Triple-cut commercial